Munib-Developer/Currency-Converter-app/README.md

 # Currency converter app:
-This app is helpful to changed our currency ;
+This app is helpful to changed our currency ; <br>
 Bulid by:
 *javascript
 *CSS